Skip to content

 🎯 Conclusion

-Integrating AI into your Code Review process is like having a “very diligent Junior” who reads every line of code instantly.
-It doesn’t replace the Senior, but it takes away 80% of the tedious work, allowing the team to move faster and with greater confidence.
+Integrating AI into your Code Review process is like having a “very diligent assistant” who reads every line of code instantly.
+It doesn’t replace your architectural intuition, but it takes away 80% of the tedious work, allowing you to move faster and with greater confidence.

 You might also be interested in